bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

            -v                verbose
            -?                print this message

 When using the default configuration paths, it is not necessary to specify any options.
 Optionally, as Bareos supports loading its database backend dynamically you may specify the right database driver to use using the :option:`-D` option.

 If the :option:`-B` option is specified, :program:`bareos-dbcheck` will print out catalog information in a simple text based format:

 .. code-block:: sh
-    :caption:

-    # bareos-dbcheck -B
+    # <input>bareos-dbcheck -B</input>
     catalog=MyCatalog
     db_type=SQLite
     db_name=bareos